 - 1. CA certificate and key lifecycle events, including: - 1.
 Key generation, backup, storage, recovery, archival, and destruction; - 2.
 Certificate requests, renewal, and re-key requests, and revocation; - 3.
 Approval and rejection of certificate requests; - 4.
 Cryptographic device lifecycle management events; - 5.
 Generation of Certificate Revocation Lists; - 6.
 Signing of OCSP Responses (as described in Section 4.9 and Section 4.10); and - 7.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
 Subscriber Certificate lifecycle management events, including: - 1.
 Certificate requests, renewal, and re-key requests, and revocation; - 2.
 All verification activities stipulated in these Requirements and the CA's Certification Practice Statement; - 3.
 Approval and rejection of certificate requests; - 4.
 Issuance of Certificates; - 5.
 Generation of Certificate Revocation Lists; and - 6.
 Signing of OCSP Responses (as described in Section 4.9 and Section 4.10). - 3.
 Security events, including: - 1.
 Successful and unsuccessful PKI system access attempts; - 2.
 PKI and security system actions performed; - 3.
 Security profile changes; - 4.
-Installation, update and removal of software on a Certificate System;

-- 5. System crashes, hardware failures, and other anomalies; - 6.
-Firewall and router activities; and - 7.
+Installation, update and removal of software on a Certificate System; - 5.
+System crashes, hardware failures, and other anomalies; - 6.
+Relevant router and firewall activities (as described in Section 5.4.1.1); and - 7.
 Entries to and exits from the CA facility.

-Log records MUST include the following elements:
+Log records MUST include at least the following elements:

 - 1. Date and time of event;

-- 2. Identity of the person making the journal record; and
+- 2. Identity of the person making the journal record (when applicable); and

 - 3. Description of the event.